atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ## Navigation Menu

-The navigation menu in the default TreoCore theme is the menu placed on the left side of your user interface.
+The navigation menu in the default AtroCore theme is the menu placed on the left side of your user interface.
 It allows you to open list views for all entities in the system.

 > The navigation menu can be configured by your administrator according to your needs.